mui/material-ui/docs/pages/blog/2022-developer-survey-results.md

 ### Which low-code products did you use?

-The community uses a wide variety of low-code tools, indicating a high level of adaptability and comfort with different development tools and systems.
+The community uses a wide variety of low-code products for use cases like internal tools, websites, automation.
+This indicates a high level of adaptability and comfort with different development tools and systems.

-Note: It was a broad question and we only showed products whose occurence was 3 or more.
+Note: It was a broad question and in the chart below, we only showed products whose occurence was 3 or more.
 Apart from these, 90 more such tools were mentioned!

 <img src="/static/blog/2022-developer-survey-results/30.png" style="width: 630px; margin-top: 16px; margin-bottom: 8px;" alt="" />
 <p class="blog-description">160 respondents.</p>